ZiXuanVickyLu/group-project-market-dynamic-visualization/README.md

 # Market Dynamic Visualization
+This is the final project for CS-6630, Visualization for Data Science.

 ## Project Overview
 Market Dynamic Visualization is the course project for the  CS-6630 at University of Utah.
 On this project, we build a web application that allows users to visualize the dynamic of market captialization within various industrial subsectors.